A pin’s a pin, right? Only two measurements to consider – length and diameter.

 One answer is price; why pay extra for hardened pins when non-hardened are sufficient?

 But the main reason, again, has to do with wear.
 Although the bucket pins are held fast by the coupler, there are still tiny movements when the attachment is jolted or moved.
 When two types of steel rub together, the weakest of the two will take the wear load.
 The jaw of the coupler and the face of the safety wedge—which are in direct contact with the pin—while made of tough steel, are not induction hardened.
 A hardened steel pin will ultimately cause excessive wear in these vital and expensive coupler parts.

-A mild steel pin, on the other hand, will take on any wear – and is much cheaper to replace.
+A medium tensile steel pin, on the other hand, will take on any wear – and is much cheaper to replace.